frostytear/googler/README.md

 `googler` was initially written to cater to headless servers without X. You can integrate it with a text-based browser.
 However, it has grown into a very handy and flexible utility that delivers much more.
 For example, fetch any number of results or start anywhere, limit search by any duration, define aliases to google search any number of websites, switch domains easily... all of this in a very clean interface without ads or stray URLs.
 The shell completion scripts make sure you don't need to remember any options.

 `googler` isn't affiliated to Google in any way.
+You can find a rofi script for `googler` [here](http://hastebin.com/fonowacija.bash).
+Written by an anonymous user, untested and we don't maintain it.

 [![gitter chat](https://img.shields.io/gitter/room/jarun/googler.svg?maxAge=2592000)](https://gitter.im/jarun/googler)